MichaelTaylor3D/ChiaSproutCli/README.md

 # Sprout CLI Tool

 Sprout is a command-line interface (CLI) tool designed to help manage and interact with your data layer.
+Usig this tool you can easily deploy a directory of files to a Chia DataLayer store.

 ## Prerequisites